spatie/laravel-site-search/docs/advanced-usage/using-a-custom-indexer.md

 ---
-title: Creating multiple search indexes
+title: Using a custom indexer
 weight: 2
 ---